matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 The project lead role acts to coordinate the team and to help steer the team to consensus in the event of failing to get agreement on a Matrix Spec Change.
-Every 12 months, a vote of confidence is held in the project lead, requiring the confidence of 75% of the team for the lead to be renewed.
+Every 12 months, a vote of confidence is held in the project lead, requiring the approval of 75% of the current Spec Core Team members for the lead to be renewed.
 There is no maximum term for the project lead.
-The lead may be removed by the core team at any point (with 75% majority), and may resign the role at any point (notifying the team and the Guardians).
+The lead may be removed by the core team at any point (requiring 75% approval of current members), and may resign the role at any point (notifying the team and the Guardians).
 The lead automatically resigns the role if they resign from the Spec Core Team.
-Resignation automatically triggers selection of a new lead, who must be selected from the existing Spec Core Team.
+Resignation automatically triggers selection of a new lead, who must be selected from the existing Spec Core Team with 75% approval from current members within 14 days.

 It is vital that the core spec team has strong domain expertise covering all different domains of the spec (e.g. we don't want to end up with a core spec